Fort Hartsuff, Nebraska

 When white settlers began to populate the North Loup Valley, Sioux depredations at Sioux Creek in October 1873 and at Pebble Creek in January 1874 prompted the settlers to request military protection.

 After the Army departed, farmers utilized some of the buildings.
-In 1961, the property was acquired by the State of Nebraska and today has been restored as it was when soldiers patrolled the Loup and Cedar River valleys and pioneered a new trail to the Black Hills goldfields in the 1870s.
-The Park and surrounding district were named to the National Register of Historic Places in 1978.
+In 1961, the property was acquired by the State of Nebraska and today has been restored to its 1870s state, when soldiers patrolled the Loup and Cedar River valleys and pioneered a new trail to the Black Hills goldfields.
+The Park and the surrounding district were added to the National Register of Historic Places in 1978.

 Today, the park provides a Visitor Center, several restored buildings, and interpretive displays.
 It is located in Valley County, about three miles northwest of Elyria, Nebraska.